yeojz/vtypes/packages/vtypes-objectof/README.md

 ## About

-Validates values of all keys in an object against the predefined validation rule.
+The `objectOf` validator attempts to make sure that the value of all keys in an object conforms to the predefined format.

 ## Installation